 Post-Traumatic Stress Disorder (PTSD) is a complex anxiety disorder that may develop after exposure to an extremely stressful or life-threatening event — involving death, the threat of death or serious injury — with resulting intense fear, helplessness or horror.
 If you experience these symptoms for a duration of more than a month, you could be suffering from PTSD.
 "This is not meant to be used to diagnose yourself, but rather raise your awareness of when you might need to reach out," Dr. Phil says.

 Persistently Re-Experiencing the Event

 Having recurring dreams about the event or having persistent and distressing recollections of the event.
-Feeling and acting as if the trauma were reoccurring, and experiencing distress when exposed to cues.
+Feeling and acting as if the trauma was reoccurring — hallucinations or flashbacks — and experiencing distress when exposed to cues.
 For example, Dr. Phil's guest, Shelita, was attacked at gunpoint in her house, so when she is at home, she often replays the event in her mind.

 Avoiding Stimuli Associated with the Trauma

 Making efforts to avoid thoughts, conversations, people, places and activities associated with the trauma, and avoiding activities, places or people that arouse recollections of the trauma.
 Shelita makes every effort to avoid being inside her house.
 She often spends long periods of time at the mall and sits in her car outside her home so she doesn't have to go inside.

 Pulling back and having a diminished interest in activities that are significant, and suffering low energy.
 Feeling detached or estranged from others.
 Displaying a restricted range of affect — unable to have loving feelings, or don't want to become excited and happy or let scared emotions out.

 Increased Arousal Symptoms Not Present before the Trauma